mopidy/mopidy/docs/api/core.rst

     :synopsis: Core API for use by frontends

-The core API is the interface that is used by frontends like :mod:`mopidy.http` and :mod:`mopidy.mpd`.
+The core API is the interface that is used by frontends like :mod:`mopidy.http` and Mopidy-MPD.
 The core layer is in between the frontends and the backends.
 Don't forget that you will be accessing core as a Pykka actor.
 If you are only interested in being notified about changes in core see :class:`~mopidy.core.CoreListener`.